Skip to main content

 Joanne Silberner

-Joanne Silberner, an 18-year veteran of NPR's Science Desk, is a freelance reporter focusing on global health.
-She also teaches journalism at the University of Washington.
+Joanne Silberner, an 18-year veteran of NPR's Science Desk, is a freelance reporter focusing on global health and health policy.

 Articles by Joanne Silberner